-The rapid creation of AI applications for schools raises the urgency of prioritizing ethics, student rights, and social responsibility in their development.
-Responsible AI development would ensure that products are safe and trustworthy, designed to benefit people, communities, and society, and mitigate harms.
-Institute the indication of the such values are adequately addressed in education applications.
-Institute the indication of the educational tech industry and policy centers.
-Institute the industry and policy centers.
-Institute the industry and policy centers.
-Institute the industry and power held by commercial actors-enables commercial rather than educational imperatives to guide the development of AI and furthers political interests promoting relentless testing and school surveillance.
-Institute the industry and power held by commercial actors-enables commercial interests promoting relentless testing and school surveillance.
-Institute the industry and power held by commercial actors-enables commercial interests promoting relentless testing and school surveillance.
-Institute the industry and power held by commercial actors-enables commercial interests promoting relentless testing and school surveillance.
-Institute the industry and power held by commercial actors-enables commercial interests promoting relentless testing and school surveillance.
-Institute the industry actor actor
+The rapid creation of AI applications for schools raises the urgency of prioritizing ethics, student rights, and social responsibility in their development.177 Responsible AI development would ensure that products are safe and trustworthy, designed to benefit people, communities, and society, and mitigate harms.178 As yet, there is little indication that such values are adequately addressed in education applications.179 Unfortunately, academic AIED researchers have tended to ignore them or delegate addressing them to the educational tech industry and policy centers.180 This complacency-along with the money and power held by commercial actors-enables commercial rather than educational imperatives to guide the development of AI and furthers political interests promoting relentless testing and school surveillance.181

 Responsible governance would require the companies developing AI to commit to transparent and responsible product design, and also to monitoring, understanding, and mitigating the continuous impacts of AI in various contexts.
-Of particular concern is the automation of decisions with "irreversible and severe consequences."
-For example, technologies to identify emotions are currently being developed to assess if a person is lying and cheating.
-These technologies are inherently inaccurate, however, and an inaccurate judgment that a student has cheated or that a witness is lying could have dire consequences for their lives.
+Of particular concern is the automation of decisions with "irreversible and severe consequences."182 For example, technologies to identify emotions are currently being developed to assess if a person is lying and cheating.183 These technologies are inherently inaccurate, however, and an inaccurate judgment that a student has cheated or that a witness is lying could have dire consequences for their lives.
 Responsible AI governance might lead to delaying or indefinitely pausing development of such technologies.